abloomston/workwithme.guide-myguide/index.md

 ## Values

 - Transparency: Keep it open and keep it real.
-- Empathy: I try to understand who I am talking to, and I'm willing to talk/listen/learn about any situation - good or bad
+- Empathy: I try to understand who I am talking to.
+I'm willing to talk/listen/learn about any situation.
-- Knowledge: My desire to learn is strong - I like to know all-the-things
+- Knowledge: My desire to learn is strong - I like to know all-the-things.
-- Teaching/Mentorship:  Helping others succeed can be just as rewarding for me as solving things myself
+- Teaching/Mentorship: Helping others succeed can be just as rewarding for me as solving things myself.

 ## Personality